A fair portion of my posts contain the word pseudoscience. As such, I owe my ones of readers a description of what it is and how to spot it.

 Another obvious sign is reaching one’s conclusion first.
 A person or group using this method is, by definition, failing to do science.
 The Institute for Creation Research’s mission is to find evidence that meshes Genesis with the Cosmos.
 Nessie hunters presume his existence, then seek evidence that supports it.

-Pseudoscientits will also stealthily put the burden on the other side.
-They will make a claim, and if it can’t be disproven, present this inability as proof their claim is true.
+Pseudoscientists will also stealthily put the burden on the other side.
+They will make a claim, and if it can’t be disproven, will present this inability as proof their claim is true.
 For instance, creationists will say that evolution cannot account for morality so it had to come from God.
 Yet evolution is merely the change in inherited characteristics in biological populations over time.
 It has nothing to do with morality or anything besides animals adapting to their environment.
 And anyway, the insinuation that evolution fails to account for morality proves that it comes from God relies on the appeal to ignorance.
 Just because we can’t prove it doesn’t come from God doesn’t meant that it does.
 Absence of evidence is not evidence of absence.
 The burden of proof always on the one making the claim.
 This can be closely tied to not be falsifiable.
 A magic jewelry hawker may boast, “This will balance your harmony,” a conclusion that could never be tested or falsified.

 Then we have Moving the Goalposts, where an answered challenge is met with consternation, excuses, and a different challenge.
 When the Theory of Relativity was validated, Newtonian proponents embraced it.
 By contrast, Intelligent Design advocates for years claimed there were no fossils showing a sea creature evolving into a land dweller.
 Then Tiktaalik came along, so they switched their focus to there being no fossil showing an invertebrate developing a spine.
 And, of course, they’re again relying on the appeal to ignorance by claiming this lack of a particular fossil proves that the Abrahamic god created everything.

 Finally, a pseudoscience red flag should is raised when ideology is involved.
 Lysenkoism taught that acquired characteristics, rather than genetic ones, were passed onto offspring.
 For example, if you cut the tail off of a mouse, the next generation would also have that feature.
 This had zero validity, but Soviets revered Lysenkoism because the Communist Party endorsed it as part of its ideology.
-Science promoters in the United States today face no threat of extermination from Joseph Stalin for pushing back against charlatans and hucksters, so they should always be exposed.
+Science promoters in the United States today face no threat of extermination from Joseph Stalin for pushing back against charlatans and hucksters, so pseudoscience should always be exposed.